Janet Devlin: 2015–2018: EPs and singles

-2019–present: Confessional and It's Not that Deep
+2019–present: Confessional and Emotional Rodeo

 Devlin's second studio album, titled Confessional, was released in June 2020 and was mastered at Abbey Road, London.
 Prior to the album, Devlin issued the title track "Confessional", "Saint of the Sinners", and "Honest Men" in early January 2020.
 This was swiftly followed up by "Away with the Fairies", "Holy Water" and finally "Big Wide World" to coincide with the album.
 She also released a book to accompany the album, entitled My Confessional which unlocks the meaning behind all the tracks on Confessional.

 On 19 November 2021, Devlin released her version of Elton John’s song “Your Song”.
 "Your Song" formed part of Devlin's EP "It's Not that Deep," released on 14 December 2021.
 "It's Not That Deep" included two original songs - "Place Called Home" (in a regular and "Alt country mix") and "Otherside" - along with three covers: "Your Song" by Elton John, "Bad Habits" by Ed Sheeran, and "Kiss" by Prince.

+On 26 April 2024, Devlin released "Emotional Rodeo".
+The single peaked at number 22 on the UK Singles Downloads Chart.
+It served as the first single from Devlin's latest studio album, also titled Emotional Rodeo, released in November 2024.

+During mid-November 2025, a Christmas television advert for the Galgorm Collection in Galgorm Parks, Northern Ireland was released in the United Kingdom and Ireland.
+The advert features Delvin singing Cyndi Lauper's "Time After Time".